apache/lucenenet/src/Lucene.Net.Join/package.md

 ## Index-time joins

-The index-time joining support joins while searching, where joined documents are indexed as a single document block using [](xref:Lucene.Net.Index.IndexWriter.AddDocuments IndexWriter.AddDocuments()).
+The index-time joining support joins while searching, where joined documents are indexed as a single document block using [IndexWriter.addDocuments](xref:Lucene.Net.Index.IndexWriter#methods).
 This is useful for any normalized content (XML documents or database tables).
 In database terms, all rows for all joined tables matching a single row of the primary table must be indexed as a single document block, with the parent document being last in the group.

 When you index in this way, the documents in your index are divided into parent documents (the last document of each block) and child documents (all others).
-You provide a [](xref:Lucene.Net.Search.Filter) that identifies the parent documents, as Lucene does not currently record any information about doc blocks.
+You provide a <xref:Lucene.Net.Search.Filter> that identifies the parent documents, as Lucene does not currently record any information about doc blocks.

-At search time, use [](xref:Lucene.Net.Search.Join.ToParentBlockJoinQuery) to remap/join matches from any child [](xref:Lucene.Net.Search.Query) (ie, a query that matches only child documents) up to the parent document space.
+At search time, use <xref:Lucene.Net.Search.Join.ToParentBlockJoinQuery> to remap/join matches from any child <xref:Lucene.Net.Search.Query> (ie, a query that matches only child documents) up to the parent document space.
 The resulting query can then be used as a clause in any query that matches parent.

-If you only care about the parent documents matching the query, you can use any collector to collect the parent hits, but if you'd also like to see which child documents match for each parent document, use the [](xref:Lucene.Net.Search.Join.ToParentBlockJoinCollector) to collect the hits.
-Once the search is done, you retrieve a [](xref:Lucene.Net.Search.Grouping.TopGroups) instance from the [](xref:Lucene.Net.Search.Join.ToParentBlockJoinCollector.GetTopGroups ToParentBlockJoinCollector.GetTopGroups()) method.
+If you only care about the parent documents matching the query, you can use any collector to collect the parent hits, but if you'd also like to see which child documents match for each parent document, use the <xref:Lucene.Net.Search.Join.ToParentBlockJoinCollector> to collect the hits.
+Once the search is done, you retrieve a <xref:Lucene.Net.Search.Grouping.TopGroups> instance from the [ToParentBlockJoinCollector.getTopGroups](xref:Lucene.Net.Search.Join.ToParentBlockJoinCollector#methods) method.

-To map/join in the opposite direction, use [](xref:Lucene.Net.Search.Join.ToChildBlockJoinQuery).
+To map/join in the opposite direction, use <xref:Lucene.Net.Search.Join.ToChildBlockJoinQuery>.
 This wraps any query matching parent documents, creating the joined query matching only child documents.